 The Conservative Party

 Back in 2015, the Conservative Party voiced their bold statement - to be the 'greenest government ever'.
-Whether this statement has become true or not remains to be seen, however their manifesto outlines plans that may support the opinion that the work on our environment is no where near finished.
+Whether this statement has become true or not remains to be seen, however, their manifesto outlines plans that may support the opinion that the work on our environment is no where near finished.

 The Conservative Party have made it clear in their manifesto that they are fully supportive of the environmental and legislation around the recycling waste management.
 Their manifesto states that it pledges to support 'comprehensive rubbish collection and recycling'.
 The Conservative party's manifest also outlines admitting that more needs to be done to get to the environmental standards that we want as a nation, promising to 'do more to reduce litter' which includes 'supporting better packaging' and take new powers to force councils to remove the litter from roadsides.

-The Great Repeal Bill is focused on in depth in the Conservative manifesto.
+The Great Repeal Bill is focused on in-depth in the Conservative manifesto.
 The Great Repeal Bill will convert existing EU legislation into UK law, meaning that once these laws are made UK law the government that wins the election will the right to edit and improve or amend any particular piece of legislation it wishes to.

-The determination of the Great Repeal Bill could give a favorable advantage to the Conservative party, as workers in the UK will have comfort knowing that the rules will not be changed overnight.
+The determination of the Great Repeal Bill could give a favourable advantage to the Conservative party, as workers in the UK will have comfort knowing that the rules will not be changed overnight.
 The conservatives have also outlined their commitment to publishing a 25 Year Environmental Plan and take back our own powers for our environment.

 The Labour Party